Key Takeaways

 Remember, if someone is apologizing to you, you have an opportunity to help them save face.
 In Chinese culture, not accepting an apology may have consequences and result in the person who apologized losing face and social standing.

-Saying sorry with Chinese idioms
+03 Saying Sorry with Chinese Idioms

-The Chinese language is rich with Chinese idioms (成语; chéngyǔ) that can be used to express the deeper historical and cultural context behind individual Chinese characters.
+The Chinese language is rich with Chinese idioms (成语, chéngyǔ) that can be used to express the deeper historical and cultural context behind individual Chinese characters.
 Chinese idioms are idiomatic expressions that usually consist of four characters.

 Since most idioms are rooted in classical Chinese, they express meanings that are often not predictable from the modern meaning of each specific character.
 Idioms synchronize wisdom and poetry to impart meaning.
+Below are three Chinese idioms that can either be used directly to apologize or to ask for forgiveness.

-高抬贵手 (gāotái guìshǒu; to be magnanimous; to be generous; to not be too hard on somebody)
+To be magnanimous; to be generous; to not be too hard on somebody.

 The literal meaning of 高抬贵手 (gāotái guìshǒu) is "raise your noble hand."
 It is generally used to ask someone of higher status than the speaker for forgiveness or even mercy.
 Since it contains an element of flattery, this is a great idiom to use to give face to the person to whom you are apologizing.